Are you curious about what to feed deer in the backyard?

 Choose the Right Location

-There is no single “best” location in your yard for feeding deer.
+There is no single “best” location for giving food to deer in your backyard.
 Instead, the ideal spot will depend on a number of different factors, including the size of your property and the types of feed you plan to offer.

 For example, if you have a large property with plenty of open space, you might want to set up a feeder somewhere in the middle – this will give deer enough room to move around without feeling crowded or too exposed.